emmayisun/emmayisun.github.io/_posts/2024-01-10-williams-rules -of-three.md

 subtitle: Rules of Three
 categories: Fedspeak
 tags: [policy, QT, Williams]
+article_excerpt: "In his 2024 outlook, Federal Reserve Bank President John Williams forecasts a GDP growth slowdown to 1.25%, an unemployment rise to 4%, and a decrease in PCE inflation to around 2.25%.
+This indicated a slightly more bearish growth view compared to the median view in Dec SEP.
+Williams also notes that while the Fed plans to slow and eventually stop the balance sheet reduction 'when reserve balances are somewhat above the level it judges to be consistent with ample reserves', but 'we don’t seem to be close to that point'."
 ---
 #### Headline
 Fed's Williams: Money market volatility has not affected the Fed funds rate.